jakubledl/dissect/docs/lexing.md

 There's one important trick to improve the performance of your lexers.
 The documentation uses it implicitly, but it requires an explicit mention:

-When defining tokens using regular expressions, *always* anchor the regex at the beginning using `^` like this:
+When using one of the lexer classes documented above and defining tokens using regular expressions, *always* anchor the regex at the beginning using `^` like this:

 ```php
 $this->regex('INT', '/^[1-9][0-9]*/');